wso2/docs-mi/en/docs/learn/examples/proxy-service-examples/exposing-proxy-via-inbound.md

-# Exposing a Proxy Service via Inbound Endpoint
+# How to expose a proxy service via inbound endpoints

 If a proxy service is to be exposed only via inbound endpoints, the `inbound.only` service parameter has to be set in the proxy configuration.

 ## Synapse configuration